TAI CHI FOR BETTER BALANCE PROGRAM

 Is Tai Chi right for me?

 You bet!
 You do not need to have experience in this movement form to learn this approach.
 It is safe and can be adapted to meet individual needs.
 You do not need to be able to get up and down from the floor to participate.
-Tai Chi is fun and different and really does bring out things about the way we move that are different from most any other form of exercise.
+Tai Chi is fun and unique, and it really brings out aspects of our movement that are distinct from any other form of exercise.

 Our specialized Tai Chi class: 8 Steps for Better Balance!